Elena Fattori

 Elena Fattori (born 15 June 1966) is an Italian politician, member of the Italian Senate from 2013 to 2022.

 She was a member of the Five Star Movement from 2013 to 2019, and stood in the 2017 Five Star Movement primary election.

 In 2019, she became an independent member of parliament.

 In February 2021, Fattori joined Italian Left.

+Biography

+She lives in Genzano di Roma; a mother of three, she graduated with honors in biological sciences from the Sapienza University of Rome in 1989 and earned her Ph.D. in molecular biology from the Irchel University in Zurich in 1994.

+After graduating, she worked extensively as a Research at the IRBM Science Park in Pomezia until 2009.